 There are many unpleasant situations travelers do not want to experience as they attempt to board their flights.
-From stolen luggage to working through the frustrating situation of delayed flights, travel troubles can haunt flyers at every turn.
-The worst of these may be the inability to print a boarding pass from home due to being selected for the dreaded "SSSS" list.
+From stolen luggage to working through the frustrations of a delayed flight, travel troubles can haunt flyers at every turn.
+But the worst of these may be the inability to print a boarding pass from home due to being selected for the dreaded "SSSS" list.

-When the brand "SSSS" appears on a boarding pass, it means more than just a random TSA search and additional questions.
-Instead, these four letters can turn a dream vacation into a nightmare prior to departure.
-Should you be selected for this not-so-elite list, here is what you can expect on your next adventure.
+When the acronym "SSSS" appears on a boarding pass, it means more than just a random search and additional questions by the Transportation Security Administration (TSA).
+Instead, these four letters can turn a dream vacation into a pre-departure nightmare.
+Should you be selected for this not-so-lucky list, expect some extra screening procedures, and plenty of delays.

 What Does “SSSS” Stand For?